 Personalize the Taste and Formulation for Children

 Tailoring the taste and formulation of a medication to align with age-specific preferences is another way to improve medication adherence in pediatric patients.
 For instance, many children find it difficult to swallow pills and prefer liquid medications.
-When possible, prescribers and pharmacists should treat pediatric patients with drugs that come in liquid form and a variety of kid-friendly flavors.
+When possible, prescribers and pharmacists should treat pediatric patients with medications that come in liquid form and a variety of kid-friendly flavors.
 Hey, we all took the “pink bubblegum medicine” (aka amoxicillin) at some point as kids, didn’t we?

 Some parents take a creative approach, masking or improving the taste of medications by giving children popsicles or ice cubes first to numb taste buds, or by following up dosing with juice or a sweet treat.
 Chilled liquid medications may be more easily tolerated if the drug is stable at refrigerated temperatures.
-Additionally, companies like FLAVORx sell sweetening enhancer and bitterness suppressor flavoring agents designed to improve medication adherence in children.

-Maximizing Parent Involvement from Day One
+Maximizing Caregiver Involvement from Day One

 For example, what condition or ailment is it treating?
 Why is medication adherence important?
 What are the potential ramifications of medication non-adherence in children?

 Each of these questions should be addressed to ensure parents know exactly when, how, and why they should administer medications.
-Remember to take factors like language barriers, education level, and health literacy into account when communicating with parents, and ask them to clarify your instructions to ensure they’re on the same page.
+Remember to take factors like language barriers, education level, and health literacy into account when communicating with caregivers and parents, and ask them to clarify your instructions to ensure they’re on the same page.

 Incorporate the Prescribed Medicine into a Child’s Daily Routine